 - €2,500- 5,000: €0.5

 - €10,000- 50,000: €5

 - Over €1,000,000: €200

-You are then asked to choose a trading platform (xStation 5 or MT4), an account type (see above), currency and language.
+Traders are then asked to choose a trading platform (xStation 5 or MT4), an account type (see above), currency, and language.

 On the following screen, XTB asks you a few basic questions to determine your level of experience and knowledge about CFD products.